Multiple sclerosis and lupus are autoimmune conditions. They may cause similar symptoms but are separate conditions with distinct characteristics.

 There is no standard diagnostic test for lupus or MS.

-To diagnose either condition, a doctor may have to eliminate other possible causes of the symptoms.
+A doctor may have to eliminate other possible causes of the symptoms to diagnose either condition.

 If the results are still unclear, they may request a lumbar puncture.
 During a lumbar puncture, a doctor removes a small amount of the liquid in the spinal cord and tests it for MS antigens.